 No matter how you choose to move your bump, you’ll gain some pretty great benefits!
 You will sleep better and reduce the risk of symptoms like constipation, backache and swelling.
 It can help you prevent excess pregnancy weight gain and reduce the risk of getting gestational diabetes.
 Exercising also helps increase your energy, boosts your mood, and improves your immune system.

 Strengthening large muscles groups like the glutes/thighs, core, and upper body will help improve your posture and prevent things like hunched shoulders or an overly arched back.
+Visit www.drprem.com, for more tips on maintaining healthy joints.
 Staying physically fit and strong is also going to help you during labor- possibly making it shorter and smoother.
 (It’s important to work your “pushing muscles” by strengthening your core and your pelvic floor.
 Squats are excellent for this, and adding them into your routine 3-4 times a week is a great goal!)

 By Randi Thiebaud for the Healthy Moms Magazine